Configuration

 • Enable: Enables the last will and testament.

-• Topic: Selects the topic that the last will and testament will be sent to.
+• Topic: This field specifies the topic to which the last will and testament will be sent.

-• Payload: Selects the payload for the last will and testament.
+• Payload: This field specifies the payload for the last will and testament.

 • Quality of service: Sets the quality of service level for the last will and testament.
 Valid values are 0, 1, or 2.

-• Retain flag: Enables the retain flag for the last will and testament.
+• Retain flag: Enables the retain flag for the last will.

 • Properties: This section is only available for MQTT 5.

-• Will Delay Interval: Specifies the time delay when sending will messages, displayed in seconds.
-This prevents the will message from being sent during a short connection interruption.
-The default value is 0.
+• Will Delay Interval: This field specifies the time delay when sending will messages, displayed in seconds.
+This parameter delays the sending of the will message during a brief connection interruption.
+Its default value is 0.

 • Agents: This is a list of all agents using this connection.
 Agents can be a Publisher or a Subscriber.